Mid-ocean ridge: Driving mechanisms

 The oceanic lithosphere is formed at an oceanic ridge, while the lithosphere is subducted back into the asthenosphere at ocean trenches.
 Two processes, ridge-push and slab pull, are thought to be responsible for spreading at mid-ocean ridges.
-Ridge push refers to the gravitation sliding of the ocean plate that is raised above the hotter asthenosphere, thus creating a body force causing sliding of the plate downslope.
+Ridge push refers to the gravitational sliding of the ocean plate that is raised above the hotter asthenosphere, thus creating a body force causing sliding of the plate downslope.
 In slab pull the weight of a tectonic plate being subducted (pulled) below an overlying plate at a subduction zone drags the rest of the plate along behind it.
 The slab pull mechanism is considered to be contributing more than the ridge push.